minh100/Gomoku/README.md

 https://minh100.github.io/Gomoku/

 ## About
 MERN site that allows users to signup/login and play Gomoku online.
 Find, create, and play against others for rating.
-Rating is displayed on a leaderboard so you can see just how your skills rank amongst others.
+Rating is displayed on a leaderboard so you can see how your skills rank amongst everyone else!.

 ## Tech Stack
 - MERN